You can apply for a provisional driving licence when you’re 15 years and 9 months old.

 You must have a provisional driving licence for Great Britain or Northern Ireland when you’re learning to drive or ride.

-When you have your provisional licence you can drive on all roads except for motorways.
+When you have your provisional licence you can drive:

 The car you learn in must display ‘L’ plates.